Andrew Mountbatten-Windsor: Allegations of being a Russian asset

-Allegations regarding behaviour
+Other allegations

 Racist language

 Rohan Silva, a former Downing Street aide, claimed that, when they met in 2012, Andrew had commented, "Well, if you'll pardon the expression, that really is the nigger in the woodpile."
-The former home secretary Jacqui Smith also claims that he made a racist comment about Arabs during a state dinner for the Saudi royal family in 2007.
+The former home secretary Jacqui Smith claimed that Andrew made a racist comment about Arabs during a state dinner for the Saudi royal family in 2007.
 Buckingham Palace denied that Andrew had used racist language on either occasion.